70? 62? 50? Strategies for Retiring at Every Age

 Another thing you'll need to plan for: you'll have ten years before Medicare coverage begins, so when you build your retirement budget sure to factor in the cost of buying your own health insurance.

 And, like all those considering early retirement, you'll also want to decide what you plan on doing with your time.
 Read stories from other retirees and see which ones you identify with.
 When you know what to expect you'll be more likely to have a successful transition into retirement.

-According to the U.S. Census Bureau, 63 is the average retirement age in the United States.
+U.S. Census Bureau data suggest that 63 is the average retirement age in the United States.
 This makes sense as 62 is the earliest age you can be collecting your own Social Security retirement benefits.
 Be careful of claiming right away; many people who begin their benefits at 62 end up regretting this decision when they see how much more they could have gotten if they began benefits at a later age.

 Even with a delayed Social Security start date, if you plan ahead, you should be able to save enough to retire at 62 and maintain a comfortable lifestyle.
 Planning ahead means you've worked your way through the items in your retirement checklist.

 Think you've got a good plan?
 If you've consolidated accounts, understand your Social Security claiming options, know which accounts you will withdraw from, and have estimated the taxes you'll pay in retirement, then you're doing things right.